 The Hon Chris Bowen MP, Minister for Climate Change and Energy Senator the Hon Jenny McAllister, Assistant Minister for Climate Change and Energy

-Assistant Minister for Climate Change and Energy Jenny McAllister said the campaign would help address women’s low participation rates.
+Assistant Minister for Climate Change and Energy Jenny McAllister said the AEER survey would help inform Australia’s broader energy transformation.